adbenoit-9/42_cub3D_tester/README.md

 Make sure you quit correctly with `ESC` or the red cross when the window opens, otherwise in any case you'll `KO`.

+### Bonus

+You must add to all the tests (in tests_bonus directory) the informations you need for your bonus.

+Then you can excute the tester with `sh testcub3D.sh bonus` !

 ## SCREENSHOT

 ![Example](img/screenshot.png)